-The Lancaster County CTC offers great programs that can help you move into your new career as a CDL truck driver.
+The Lancaster County Career & Technology Center's CDL Driver Training & Licensing Center offers great programs that can help you move into your new career as a CDL (Commercial Drivers License) truck driver.
 We're with you every step of the way.
 We teach you everything you need to know from start to finish.
-When you graduate from our school, you can walk away ready to seek jobs with local, regional, or over-the-road positions.
+When you graduate from our school, you can walk away ready to seek jobs with local, regional, or over-the-road companies.
+We have late model, well maintained equipment.
+You will train in the same type of equipment that the industry is currently using.

-Our CDL program is certified by Federal Motor Carrier Safety Administration (FMCSA) as an Entry Level Driver Training (ELDT) program and registered on the Training Provider Registry (TPR).
+Our CDL program exceeds all the requirements for the Entry Level Driver Training (ELDT) program and registered on the FMCSA Training Provider Registry (TPR).